MicrosoftDocs/dataexplorer-docs/data-explorer/tools-integrations-overview.md

 ### Open Source

-The following open source repositories contains the source code for the Kusto Query Lanuguage (KQL) parser and editor:
+The following open source repositories contain the source code for the Kusto Query Lanuguage (KQL) parser and editor:

 * [Kusto Query Language parser](https://github.com/microsoft/Kusto-Query-Language) - A .Net core repository for the Kusto Query Language parser and semantic tree.
 * [Kusto Query Language Plugin for the Monaco editor](https://github.com/Azure/monaco-kusto) - A Kusto Query Language editor that can be embedded in web and electron based applications.